Northern Province, Sierra Leone: Outamba-Kilimi National Park

 One of the main tourist attraction in the North is the Outamba-Kilimi National Park.
 The park is one of the most well-known and frequently visited sites in Sierra Leone.
 The Park is found in the northeastern of Kamakwie in the Bombali District.
 It is a magical place embedded between two rivers, the Great Scarcies, and the Mongo Rivers.
 At the park are rare elephants and buffaloes frequently seen following their paths through the dense bush.
 See the Hippos relaxing in their pools or listen to the songs of the rich bird life and the alarm calls of the various primates while silently paddling along the river in a canoe.

 Ethnic groups

 The Temne people are the largest ethnic group in Northern Sierra Leone.
-The Temne form the largest ethnic group in every districts in the north, except Koinadugu District.
+The Temne form the largest ethnic group in every district in the north except Koinadugu District.
 Other ethnic groups in Northern Sierra Leone with significant population are the Limba, Kuranko, Mandingo, Loko, the Fula, and Yalunka.
+They are mostly Muslims and they engage in mainly farming and sometimes fishing.